mikewillems/greasemonkey_video_speed/README.md

 # greasemonkey_video_speed
 This is a Greasemonkey script that gives a small speed controller only on the sites you specifically choose.

 Youtube started trying to charge for this as a way to upsell their subscription (lolwut, they can go eat dirt).
-This works for any primarily HTML5 based site.
+This works for any primarily HTML5 based site, and also works for HTML5 audio (e.g. podcasts), though streaming music is normally not implemented as HTML5.

 ## Controls